 We also provide the same service to families and carers who are affected by sickle cell disease and thalassaemia.

 We're based in the community, but when you have to visit the hospital, we will work closely with the hospital-based sickle cell service to make sure you receive the the best care.
+We also work in partnership with:

 What is sickle cell disease and thalassaemia?

-Sickle cell disease and thalassaemia are inherited disorders that affect haemoglobin - the substance in our blood that carries oxygen around our body.
+Sickle cell disease and thalassaemia are inherited disorders that affect haemoglobin (the substance in our blood that carries oxygen around our body).

-People are affected by the disorders in different ways, but they can lead to life threatening complications.
+People are affected by the disorders in different ways, but they can lead to life-threatening complications.
 Please contact us if you would like to know more.

 Contacts

-Tel: 020 3049 5993
+Phone: 020 3049 5993

 Email: